maewart/pirateisland/README.md

 * Livia – Web display and animation effects
 * All – Level design, testing

-### 2.4 Time plan
+### 2.4 Time Plan

 An iterative software development model (see Tsai et al. 1997) will be applied.
 In a first cycle the minimal requirements for the game will be implemented and tested.
 Further cycles will add more functionalities and complexity to the game.
-A Gantt chart is attached as appendix.
+A Gantt chart is attached (Figure 6).

 ## 3 Sources